-In 2019, USPS ® Operation Santa has gone online, with 2 Branches still accepting walk-in volunteers (New York City & Chicago)
+In 2019, USPS ® Operation Santa went online, with 2 Branches still accepting walk-in volunteers (New York City & Chicago).
+See below!

 ONLINE LETTER ADOPTION

-Volunteers across the nation will be able to read and adopt letters online, and send their gifts directly to kids and families from any of 19,000 postal branches.
+Volunteers across the nation are able to read and adopt letters on the website, and send their gifts directly to kids and families from any of 19,000 postal branches that offer “label scanning.”

 HOW CAN I FIND A POSTAL BRANCH OFFERING THE “LABEL SCANNING” SERVICE, WHERE I CAN MAIL MY GIFTS?

 To find a post office that will accept the coded address label you printed out along with the Santa letter you adopted online, follow these steps:

 - Under Filtered by, select Post OfficesTM in the drop-down menu.